I believe you have decided to get your pilot license and want a heads up on the contents of the private pilot ground school syllabus.

 A step by step guide includes the chapters of the Jeppesen Private Pilot textbook and the topics in those particular chapters most important for your private pilot training course.

-The sooner you understand the basics the easier it will be for you during the real-world flight training.
+The sooner you master the basics, the more apparent it will be for you during the real-world flight training.

 Private pilot ground school syllabus.

 Introduction to aviation is crucial.
-Flying an airplane comes with a lot of responsibility.
+Flying an airplane comes with a lot of accountability.

-Because a small mistake in flight can be fatal.
+Even a small error by the pilot in flight can be fatal.

 Therefore all the student pilots are taught basics from several subjects to build themselves as incompetent pilots.